aihuiyang/WebApp/README.md

 ______
 ### Index Page
 It's a really simple, clear but full-functioned page:
-* Click the register and login buttom on the top left to create your personal account.
+* Click the register and login botton on the top left to create your personal account.
-* Click the red buttom  to add address, title, images and content.
+* Click the red botton  to add address, title, images and content.
-* To comment under others' blogs, ( this bit is a bit doddgy, but I have no idea
+* To comment under others' blogs, ( this bit is a bit doddgy) click the same botton at the buttom after enterying the
 ______
 ## Testing
 ### eslint